emaloney/CleanroomLogger/README.md

 ### API documentation

-For detailed information on using CleanroomLogger, [API documentation](https://rawgit.com/emaloney/CleanroomLogger/asl-free/Documentation/API/index.html) is available.
+For detailed information on using CleanroomLogger, [API documentation](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/index.html) is available.

 ## Design Philosophy

 **The application developer should be in full control of logging process-wide.** As with any code that executes, there’s an expense to logging, and the application developer should get to decide how to handle the tradeoff between the utility of collecting logs and the expense of collecting them at a given level of detail.

-CleanroomLogger's configuration can only be set once during an application's lifecycle; after that, the configuration becomes immutable.
+CleanroomLogger’s configuration can only be set once during an application’s lifecycle; after that, the configuration becomes immutable.
 Any third-party frameworks using CleanroomLogger will be limited to what is explicitly allowed by the application developer.
 Therefore, embedded code using CleanroomLogger is inherently *well behaved*.

 We believe so strongly in this philosophy that we even built a feature for developers that *never* want CleanroomLogger used within their applications.
-That's right, we created a way for developers to avoid using our project altogether.
-So if you need to include a third-party library that uses CleanroomLogger but you don't want to incur _any_ logging overhead, just call `Log.neverEnable()` instead of `Log.enable()`.
+That’s right, we created a way for developers to avoid using our project altogether.
+So if you need to include a third-party library that uses CleanroomLogger but you don’t want to incur _any_ logging overhead, just call `Log.neverEnable()` instead of `Log.enable()`.
 CleanroomLogger will be disabled entirely.

 **Respect for the calling thread.** Functions like `print()` and `NSLog()` can do a lot of work on the calling thread, and when used from the main thread, that can lead to lower frame rates and choppy scrolling.